bertreb/pimatic-smartmeter3/README.md

 RegEx configuration
 ---------------------------------------
 Below the 5 customizable Regular Expression (RegEx) fields in the config.json device section.
 The RegEx is used to filter out the specific data.
 A RegEx string need double backslashes (escape character in strings).
-If you edit the RegEx in the gui Device page, you can use the normal single backslashes.
+If you edit the RegEx in the Gui Device page, you can use the normal single backslashes.

 ```
 {